Saraniya2006/Insight-Stream/README.md

 ## Usage
 - Select a category or use the search bar to find news articles.
 - Click on “Read more” to view full stories in new tabs.

-## Future Improvements
-- Add user authentication and personalized news feeds
-- Support for more languages
-- Dark mode and theme customization